 3D Engineering Simulation in Bridge Design

-Using simulation software as part of the process, it is possible to simulate an elastomeric bearing pad under different design and load assumptions and then observe its behavior.
+Using simulation software as part of the process, it is possible to virtually test an elastomeric bearing pad under different design and load assumptions.
 For example, the bearing pad can be assumed to be composed of an elastomeric material reinforced by steel plates, and three basic load cases can be simulated and observed: 1) compression, 2) compression with shearing, and 3) compression with rotation.

-Want to learn more about simulation with SimScale?
-Download our booklet.
+Want to learn more about FEA simulation with SimScale?
+Download our FEA fact sheet.